Is My Landlord Entitled To Go Through My Underwear Drawer?

 After cleaning up my lunch, I realised 6 things:

-4) she came across as a bit rude and moody
+- she came across as rude and hormonal

 Regardless of what she says, in this particular instance, I think she’s a complete dumb fuck; certainly NOT clever.
 While I was telling her that tenants should know their statutory rights, she was scratching her arse and trying to justify that tenants have legitimate excuses for not knowing their rights, and that tenants will sign a tenancy agreement just to get a roof over their heads.
 That was a confusing response because I already told her that tenancy agreements have NOTHING to do with “statutory rights” *slaps forehead*